delino12/wsmoni/README.md

 ## About Wallet System Moni

-About wallet system money this is an assesment application not an actual project.
+ Wallet system money this is an assesment application not an actual project.
 Build with cutting edge legacy PHP advance framework coding patterns and techniques with a little bit of reactJs on the frontend.

 - [Simple, fast routing engine](https://laravel.com/docs/routing).